How do you say excuse me in Greek phonetically

 In different regions, there may be variations in how people say “excuse me” or “pardon” with Syngnōmi.
 For example, in some areas, the phrase may be pronounced more quickly or with a different stress pattern.
 It’s interesting to note that the latter is also true for the phrase με συγχωρείτε, which is another way to say “sorry” or “pardon.”

-See also Top Excuses for Zoom Camera Not Working: Quick Tips!
+See also Top Excuses for Staying Home: Quick and Easy!

 However, the pronunciation described above is widely accepted and used in formal situations.
 By mastering the correct pronunciation of Syngnōmi, you can ensure that you use this formal phrase effectively when you greet someone or pass on your apology.